Werner-Staeblein/Project-5/README.md

 The image used at the start of the README was created with Mult Device Website Mockup generator Techsini

+### **Content**

+- The iniital draft of this documentation was taken from a code repository [code repository](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) provided by the [Code Institute](https://codeinstitute.net)

-## Acknowledgements (optional)
+## Acknowledgements

-* In case you would like to thank the people that provided support through this project
+* I want to thank my mentor, Mo Shami, for the support on the project.